The role of the

 they also need to have some flexibility to allow for individual needs.

-The least restrictive environment often refers to adapting
+The least restrictive environment often refers

 the environment to